Somatic Clay Therapy

 -

-Certificate in Clay Field® Therapy with Children, Institute for Sensorimotor Art Therapy
+Certificate in Clay Field® Therapy, Institute for Sensorimotor Art Therapy

 -